16th January 2023

-We work with waste management and logistics companies to collect spent coffee grounds from businesses at every scale – from coffee shops and office blocks to airports and instant coffee factories.
+We work with waste management and logistics companies to collect spent coffee grounds from businesses at every scale – from coffee shops and office blocks to airports, universities, and instant coffee factories.

-Some businesses with a large network use a backhaul model, while smaller organisations and independent coffee shops can receive appropriately sized wheelie bins or caddies and have their waste grounds collected at the same time as their general waste.
+Some businesses with a large network use a backhaul model.
+Smaller organisations and independent coffee shops can receive appropriately-sized wheelie bins or caddies and have their waste grounds collected by their waste management company at the same time as their general waste.

-The type of collection depends on how much waste an organisation generates, its location and available logistics.
+The type of collection depends on the volume of spent grounds your organisation generates, its location and available logistics.
 But we aim for collections to occur within existing waste collection rounds in order to avoid putting additional vehicles on the road.

-Segregated spent grounds are collected and delivered to our factory in Cambridgeshire, where we decontaminate and dry the grounds, renewing them for use in sustainable products to benefit both people and the planet.
+When your segregated spent grounds are collected, they’re then delivered to our facility in Cambridgeshire.
+We first decontaminate, process and dry the grounds, and then renew them for reuse in sustainable products to benefit both people and the planet.

 Where is the service available?

-We currently recycle waste coffee grounds collected from London, Birmingham, Manchester & Brighton.
+We currently recycle spent coffee grounds collected from London, Birmingham, Manchester, Brighton and a few other, smaller locations.
 And we’re seeking to collaborate on sustainable collection models in more locations.

 To keep up to date with our recycling service news, sign up to our newsletter.
 If you want to recycle your waste coffee grounds now, get in touch with your waste management supplier to see if they’re doing collections in your area.